GRAAL-Research/poutyne/docs/source/examples/semantic_segmentation.rst

 .. note::

-    - See the notebook `here <https://github.com/mohammad-brdrn/Semantic_segmentation_with_Poutyne/blob/main/Semantic_segmentation.ipynb>`_
+    - See the notebook `here <https://github.com/GRAAL-Research/poutyne/blob/master/examples/semantic_segmentation.ipynb>`_
-    - Run in `Google Colab <https://drive.google.com/file/d/1Slep8z8yBwKuXO-c8-JbEHBglSjPY7lg/view?usp=sharing>`_
+    - Run in `Google Colab <https://colab.research.google.com/github/GRAAL-Research/poutyne/blob/master/examples/semantic_segmentation.ipynb>`_

 Semantic segmentation refers to the process of linking each pixel in an image to a class label.
 We can think of semantic segmentation as image classification at a pixel level.
 The image below clarifies the definition of semantic segmentation.

 .. image:: /_static/img/semantic_segmentation/semantic_segmentation.png

+Reference of the image. [`Image1 <https://www.jeremyjordan.me/semantic-segmentation/>`_]

-In this example, we are going to use and train a convolutional U-Net, in order to design a network for semantic segmentation.
+In this example, we are going to use and train a convolutional U-Net in order to design a network for semantic segmentation.
 In other words, we formulate the task of semantic segmentation as an image translation problem.
 We download and use the VOCSegmentation 2007 dataset for this purpose.

-U-Net (the network we use in this example) is a convolutional neural network similar to the convolutional autoencoders.
+U-Net (the network we use in this example) is a convolutional neural network similar to convolutional autoencoders.
 However, U-Net takes advantage of shortcuts between the encoder (contraction path) and decoder (expanding path) which helps it handle the vanishing gradient problem.
 In the following sections, we are going to install and import the segmentation-models-Pytorch library which contains different architectures of U-Net.

 .. code-block:: python